 This page has been set up to raise money for Bloodwise to continue their work in finding treatments for Bloodcancer in memory of our son Angus Rowland and those who did not make it.

 Contact us at email@example.com and follow progress on Facebook https://www.facebook.com/AngusRowlandFMNFund

-The 5th Angus Rowland ForgetMeNot Run/Walk took place on Sunday 4th October 2015 raising over £3500.
-It was another beautiful morning with the sunshine breaking through the cool morning mist.
+The Angus Rowland ForgetMeNot Run/Walk took place on Sunday 1st October 2017 raising over £2600 It turned out to be a dry day on very muddy route due the heavy rain in the preceding days.
 A huge thank you to all who came to run and walk, baked cakes, marshalled, served tea, coffee and cakes.
 Thank you to all of you who could not make the date but gave us your walk donations and also to the Wilkinsons who arranged their own Angus FMN Fund walk in Paris.
 Without the support of you we could not make it happen.